 Parthamaspates: pro-Roman rebel king in the Parthian Empire (r.116).

 In 114 CE, war broke out between the Parthian and the Roman empires.
 The Roman emperor Trajan successfully conquered Armenia, occupied Edessa and Nisibis in the next year, and added Babylon, Ctesiphon and Seleucia in 116.
-The Parthian king Osroes I could do next to nothing, but there were anti-Roman rebellions broke out.
+The Parthian king Osroes I could do next to nothing, but there were anti-Roman rebellions.
 In Armenia, the rebel leader was a man named Sanatruces; in the south, an Arsacid prince named Mithradates V, a relative of Osroes.
 At the same time, the diasporic Jews revolted in Cyrenaica and on Cyprus, forcing Trajan to send troops to suppress them (more).

 Although Trajan overcame all troubles, he decided that it was better to give the Parthians a king of their own and appointed Parthamaspates, a son of Osroes (116).note[Cassius Dio, Roman History 68.30.3.]
 The new ruler never was in control of the Parthian Empire, because Trajan died a couple of months later (in 117).
 Osroes now could restore his power, and easily overcame Parthamaspates, who fled to the Romans.